 The partnerships policy approved by Allied foreign ministers in Berlin in April 2011 opened all cooperative activities and exercises as well as some programmes that were previously offered only to PfP partners to all partners, whether they be Euro-Atlantic partners, countries participating in the Mediterranean Dialogue and the Istanbul Cooperation Initiative, or global partners.
 (For more details, see “Partnership tools")

 The Euro-Atlantic Partnership Council provides the overall political framework for NATO’s cooperation with Euro-Atlantic partners and the bilateral relationships developed between NATO and individual partner countries within the Partnership for Peace programme.

 Partner countries choose individual activities according to their ambitions and abilities.
 These are put forward to NATO in what is called a Presentation Document.

 An Individual Partnership and Cooperation Programme (previously called the Individual Partnership Programme) is then jointly developed and agreed between NATO and each partner country.
 These two-year programmes are drawn up from an extensive menu of activities, according to each country’s specific interests and needs.
-All partners have access to the Partnership Cooperation Menu, which comprises some 1,600 activities.
+All partners have access to the Partnership Cooperation Menu, which comprises approximately 1,400 activities each year.